artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Dashboard administration tab
 ============================

-This page describes dashboard user administration in Archivematica 1.2 via the dashboard.
-For higher level, technical administrative documentation, please see Administrator manual 1.2.
+This page describes dashboard user administration in Archivematica via the dashboard.
+For higher level, technical administrative documentation, please see :ref:`Administrator manual <home>`.

 The Archivematica administration pages, under the Administration tab of the dashboard, allows you to configure application components and manage users.